pymanga/pyMANGA/PopulationLib/Production/SizeDependent/SizeDependent.md

 # Description

-Production module that defines the number of new seeds or seedlings based on the size of existing plants using a user defined formula.
+Production module that defines the number of new seeds or seedlings based on the size of existing plants using a user-defined formula.

 # Usage